Examining the Effect of Explanations of AI Privacy Redaction in AI-mediated Interactions: Ethical Considerations

 \subsection{Study Topics and Original Information}

-Using an LLM, we generated five different study topics that did not require specialized knowledge to comprehend and could be interesting/applicable to most people.
+We generated five different study topics that did not require specialized knowledge to comprehend and could be interesting/applicable to most people.
 These topics were (1) the impact of gardening on mental health, (2) the effects of exercise on sleep, (3) the relationship between diet and mood, (4) the influence of social media on self-esteem, and (5) the role of mindfulness in stress reduction.

-For each study topic, we generated a set of user study results that included some private information about participants (e.g., names, ages, genders, ethnicities) and some general information that was not private (e.g., amount of sleep each night).
-We defined private information using standard NLP/HCI criteria, treating any attribute that could directly or indirectly identify a participant as private. and did not apply formal guarantees like k-anonymity.
+For each study topic, we generate a set of mock but realistic user study results that included some private information about participants (e.g., names, ages, genders, ethnicities) and some general information that was not private (e.g., amount of sleep each night).
+We defined private information using standard NLP/HCI criteria\cite{schwartz_pii_2011, song_understanding_2025}, treating any attribute that could directly or indirectly identify a participant as private, and did not apply formal guarantees like k-anonymity.
+Both the study topic and study results were with GPT 4.1, and we manually verified that the generated information included both private and general information.